anadeheza/egg-timer/README.md

 To stop the timer entirely and delete it press "stop"

-While the timer is on, you'l hear a "tick tack" sound, when finished, you'll hear an alarm 3 times.
+While the timer is on, you'll hear a "tick tack" sound, when finished, you'll hear an alarm 3 times.

 The timer and alarm sounds were both taken from Pixabay.com